-The infusion pump market is expected to grow at a CAGR of 5.43% from US$11.101 billion in 2025 to US$14.458 billion in 2030
+The infusion pump market is projected to expand at a Compound Annual Growth Rate (CAGR) of 5.5%, from USD 11.1 billion in 2025 to USD 14.5 billion in 2030.

-Infusion pumps, as intricate medical devices, pose inherent risks of malfunction or software defects, potentially leading to product recalls and causing significant financial and reputational damage to manufacturers.
-A recent illustration of such challenges occurred in September 2023, when Becton Dickinson (BD)/CareFusion 303 initiated a recall of Alaris Infusion Pumps due to compatibility issues with Cardinal Health Monoject Syringes.
-The Alaris infusion pump, designed as a modular system, is primarily intended for the precise delivery of medications or other fluids.
-Notably, the syringe and PCA pump modules undergo validation for use exclusively with specific syringes, highlighting the critical nature of ensuring compatibility to avoid adverse incidents and maintain the integrity of healthcare delivery systems.
+Infusion pumps, as sophisticated medical devices, inherently carry risks of malfunction or software defects.
+These issues can lead to product recalls, resulting in significant financial and reputational damage for manufacturers.
+A recent example occurred in September 2023, when Becton Dickinson (BD)/CareFusion 303 initiated a recall of Alaris Infusion Pumps due to compatibility concerns with Cardinal Health Monoject Syringes.
+The Alaris infusion pump, a modular system, is designed for the precise delivery of medications or other fluids.

 By Type, the Infusion Pump Market Is Segmented into Insulin Pump, PCA Pump, Enteral Pump